 This variant defines that full-width components have 20pt layout margins by default.
 The spacing between UI elements inside the components generally is larger than the compact width variant.

-With the expansive horizontal space in Regular Width, we recommend considering using 2 sub-classes: Readable Width and Full-width Regular
+With the expansive horizontal space in Regular Width, we recommend using 2 sub-classes: Readable Width and Full-width Regular

 - Compact Height